Graduate Program in Occupational Therapy

 Students must display good self-awareness of personal health practices and hygiene.
 They must understand the importance of good personal health habits and the prevention of disease/infection.
 They must display an awareness of personal issues and report any that would potentially interfere with their ability to competently care for others.

-Students must complete the requirements listed below by mid-term of the first semester of the third year (professional phase) of the occupational therapy curriculum.
+Students must complete the requirements listed below by mid-term of the first semester of the professional phase.
 All of these requirements must be kept up-to-date throughout the professional phase of the program and throughout Level II Fieldwork.
 The list below is a minimal list; more detailed and specific information will be provided to you as you approach the professional phase of your education to assure compliance with these requirements.

 a.
 Measles, Mumps and Rubella (MMR)